 Movies always show couples going out on Valentine’s Day and grabbing the fanciest wines and spirits to enjoy.
 Why not do it by yourself?
 Look at your budget or even splurge a little on a good bottle of wine.
 Then cook up your favorite food or buy your favorite take-out meal.
 That’s definitely treating yourself.

 Longing for flowers?
 Why not just buy some for yourself?
 This is the perfect way to guarantee the arrangement you want.
 There is no disappointment involved in this ordeal.
 Its impossible for you to mess up the kind of flowers or the amount!
 Plus, these plants can liven up your living space and can boost your mood.

 3. Send Love Letters to Your Friends

-Remember in elementary school, when you made your own Valentine’s box and exchanged cards and candy with your classmates?
+Remember in elementary school, when you made your own Valentine’s mailbox and exchanged cards and candy with your classmates?
 Let’s bring that back as an adult.
 A holiday celebrating love isn’t just reserved for a significant other.
 Instead, try and send some love letters to your friends.
 It’s a great way to show that you care and appreciate their presence in your life.

 4. Bake Delicious Cookies

 If you’re not going out on this day, then do something exciting at home.
 Baking is a great activity.
 You get to balance out ingredients and flavors then wait in anticipation for how yummy the cookies will turn out.
 Plus, if you have cute-shaped cookie cutters, utilize them!
 Make your cookies so appetizing that you can’t help but eat them all.
-If you make enough, you can even treat your friends, family, or even that friendly neighbor down the hallway to some cookies!
+If you make enough, you can even treat your friends, family, or even that friendly neighbor down the hallway to some fresh baked goodies!